 Everything else on it is “OK”.
 From the seat and footholds to the aforementioned screen, nothing is particularly great but then again it’s not all that bad either.

-- 14 levels of resistance
+- 14 resistance levels

 Avari Programmable Rower

 Best described as a mid-range option, the Avari programmable rower aims to do a lot of the things that the high-end options do, for only a fraction of the price.

 As you might expect, it isn’t as polished or impressive as some of the top-priced alternatives available but if you want a little more than just a basic rower, without having to spend a fortune, this may be worth a look.